William-Young-97/CV/README.md

 - Experience working safely in a team in a potetnially hazardous environment.

 ### McDonalds (Kitchen and counter) | September 2019 - December 2019
-- Experince de-esculate situations tense situations with emotional customers.
+- Experince de-esculating tense situations with emotional customers.
 - Worked as a team to ensure a constant work flow of orders was kept.
-- Adhered and encouraged saftey and sanitation practices.
+- Adhered to, and encouraged, saftey and sanitation practices.

 ## Education
 ### Makers Academy (28/06/21 - 17/09/21)